 The Group must act at all times in the best interests of NATA and not for personal or third-party gain or financial enrichment.
-When encountering potential conflicts of interest, committee members shall identify the potential conflict and, as required, remove themselves from all discussion and voting on the matter.
+When encountering potential conflicts of interest, committee, council, and panel members shall identify the potential conflict and, as required, remove themselves from all discussion and voting on the matter.